mhersson/vectorsigma/README.md

 # VectorSigma

-Welcome to **VectorSigma**, a powerful FSM (Finite State Machine) generator inspired by the Transformers universe!
-The name "Vector Sigma" refers to a mystical artifact in the Transformers lore, known for its ability to bestow knowledge and wisdom upon the Cybertronians.
-Just as Vector Sigma plays a crucial role in the Transformers' universe, our application aims to empower developers by simplifying the creation and management of state machines.
+Welcome to **VectorSigma**, a powerful FSM (Finite State Machine) generator, with a name inspired by the Transformers universe!
+Revered for its power to grant knowledge and wisdom to the Cybertronians, Vector Sigma serves as a central hub of intelligence, enabling the creation of sentient beings and guiding them on their journeys.
+Similarly, our application seeks to empower developers by streamlining the creation and management of state machines, providing the tools and insights needed to elevate their projects to new heights.

 ## Overview